ozontech/SUINavigation/README.md

 ```

-## UnitTests supporting
+## Test of Navigation

-`SUINavigation` includes `SUINavigationTest` framework whith you can covare your Views with UnitTests.
+`SUINavigation` includes `SUINavigationTest` framework, which allows you to cover your views with Unit and Snapshot tests.
-The Best solution who you have ViewModel whith manage navigation.
-In next example I show you how test navigation push and deeplinks with `SUINavigationTest`.
+More details about why this is needed and how to implement it are written in a separate article [SUINavigationTest](Docs/SUINavigationTest.md).
+The Next example just shows how to write tests:

 ```swift